 Always impressed by the immense flavor, we were just thrilled to be enjoying this dessert again.
 And the greatest surprise- at the bottom of my cono (cone) was melted Nutella- the perfect end to my chocolatey snack.

 After more exploring, we decided to see if our dinner reservation would take us early.
 We were told multiple times that this popular weekend in Alba would require reservations for every meal, even if just for two people.
-Lalibera was able to accomodate an earlier seating and as we sat at our table, the excitement of experiencing tartufo bianco (white truffles) was at an all time high.
+Lalibera was able to accommodate an earlier seating and as we sat at our table, the excitement of experiencing tartufo bianco (white truffles) was at an all time high.

 Overall we were thrilled with our first dinner in Alba at Laliberia- fresh pasta honestly has no match as it melts effortlessly in your mouth, great new desserts, elegant wine, and oh, white truffles we took turns inhaling throughout the meal.